Written byAnna Yuan

 Have you noticed if drag and drop not working on Mac between some apps but works fine with others or does it happen everywhere?
 When only certain applications don't work correctly with drag-and-drop, you should look for solutions related to the specific software.

 But when drag and drop not working issue happens everywhere on Mac, it seems to be a system-level issue.
-Then you can relaunch the Finder utility to fix it.
+Then you can force quit the Finder utility on Mac to fix it.
 And restarting Finder is easy to handle:

 Now just wait a second and Finder should restart automatically.
 If you're lucky enough, the drag and drop issue should be resolved now.

-If restarting the Finder is useless for solving the drag and drop not working problems, then restart your Mac completely by simply clicking the Apple logo, then select Restart from the Apple Menu and check the drop and drag.
+If restarting the Finder is useless for solving the drag and drop not working problems, and you can't move items on Mac desktop and anywhere else, then restart your Mac completely by simply clicking the Apple logo, then select Restart from the Apple Menu and check the drop and drag.

 Drag and drop not working on Mac: Reset your Trackpad settings